geodes-sms/DSMCompare/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)